Top 10 Types of Milkweed to Support Monarch Butterflies

 Asclepias tuberosa, Zones 3 to 9

-With an even broader range of 41 states, butterfly weed glows in warm golds and oranges.
+With a broad range, growing in 43 states, butterfly weed glows in warm golds and oranges.
 Its flat-topped clusters are showy all the way from May through September.
+Besides monarchs, butterfly weed is a host plant for gray hairstreak and queen caterpillars.

-Why we love it: Well-behaved and compact at 1 to 2 feet tall, it’s easy to fit into any sunny, well-drained garden.
+Why we love it: Well-behaved and fairly compact at only 1 to 2 feet tall, butterfly weed easily fits into any sunny, well-draining garden.

 Does milkweed need full sun or shade to grow best?